Genomics of Ageing

 http://genomics.senescence.info/genes/entry.php?id=XXXX

 And replace XXXX by the appropriate HAGRID.
-Using HGNC, however, is preferable because HAGRID numbers are not static and may thus change in future releases.
+Using HGNC, however, is preferable because HAGRID numbers are not static and might thus change in future releases.

 For example, to link to TP53 please use (preferred):